Romania: Government

 Romania has a democratic, multi-party system, with legislative power vested in the government and the two chambers of the Parliament, more specifically the Chamber of Deputies and the Senate.
 The judiciary is independent of the executive and the legislature.
 The latter is elected by popular vote for a maximum of two terms of five years and appoints the prime minister who in turn appoints the Council of Ministers.
 The legislative branch of the government, collectively known as the Parliament (residing at the Palace of the Parliament), consists of two chambers (Senate and Chamber of Deputies) whose members are elected every four years by simple plurality.

 The justice system is independent of the other branches of government and is made up of a hierarchical system of courts with the High Court of Cassation and Justice being the supreme court of Romania.
 There are also courts of appeal, county courts and local courts.
 The Romanian judicial system is strongly influenced by the French model, is based on civil law and is inquisitorial in nature.
 The Constitutional Court (Curtea Constituțională) is responsible for judging the compliance of laws and other state regulations with the constitution, which is the fundamental law of the country and can be amended only through a public referendum.
 Romania's 2007 entry into the EU has been a significant influence on its domestic policy, and including judicial reforms, increased judicial cooperation with other member states, and measures to combat corruption.
-The Economist Intelligence Unit rated Romania as a "hybrid regime" in 2024.
+The Economist Intelligence Unit rated Romania as a "flawed democracy" in 2025.